What is the discovery process?

 Use a tool such as SEMrush’s Domain vs. Domain tool to find out what keywords the client’s competitors are targeting but the client isn’t to create a list of keyword opportunities.
 Use Moz’s Open Site Explorer to see which sites are linking to the client’s competitors.
-Then try out Social Crawlytics to discover who is sharing the competition’s content.

 This is an easy way to better understand the competitive landscape and provide your client with some insight into the opportunities that exist.

 Getting buy-in from every part of the organization is important, but this is especially true for the executive level.
 When things get tough, the first thing the leadership team will cut will be the clear losers and the things they don’t understand or don’t believe in.

 Scheduling interviews with stakeholders is a great way to better understand the brand’s challenges from the perspective of your client’s boss.
 It’s essential that you develop relationships with multiple people in multiple departments on the client side, and these interviews give you a chance to highlight what your agency’s goal is, your track record of success, and your commitment to the brand.

 But most importantly, it’s a time to get a better grasp on the business situation of the company so that you can align the marketing goals with those of the company.

 - Which company is not a competitor now but you are worried will be?

 - What attributes do you want people to associate with your brand?